raspberrypilearning/generic-python-key-value-pairs/en/step_1.md

 You can add and remove items from a dictionary quite easily.
-For instance, in the following dictionary:
+For instance, here is a simple dictionary.

 ```python
 band = {